Daniel-KM/Omeka-S-module-Generic/README.md

 Troubleshooting
 ---------------

-See online issues on the [module issues] page on GitHub.
+See online issues on the [module issues] page on GitLab.

 License